alinemayworm/worldstats/README.md

 # WorldStats

-WorldStats is a SPA in Angular 16 + Typescript
+WorldStats is a Angular SPA example in Angular 16 + Typescript

+## Requirements

+Node.js version -> ^16.14.0 || ^18.10.0 -> You can install node following instructions in https://nodejs.org/en/download

 ## Get Started